31415-n/ocelot-brain/README.md

 ### Beware

-This project is a *work-in-progress*, expect breaking changes or bugs from time to time.
+This project is a *work-in-progress*, breaking changes or bugs are expected.